-BIOL 227 Animal Science (4) Prerequisite: BIOL 103.
-This 4-credit course covers the fundamental principles of animal behavior, with an emphasis on natural selection and the adaptiveness of behaviors.
+BIOL 227 Animal Behavior

+Prerequisite: BIOL 103.
+Covers the fundamental principles of animal behavior.
 Historical foundations and contemporary theories and evidence for a broad range of behavioral topics will be explored, emphasizing behavioral ecology and evolution of behaviors as adaptations.
 (NS)

-BIOL 291-294Special Topics in Biology(1 - 4)An introductory or more advanced exploration of subjectsnot covered or only partially covered by other courses inBiology.
+BIOL 291-294 Special Topics in Biology (1 - 4)

+An introductory or more advanced exploration of subjects not covered or only partially covered by other courses in Biology.